KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   assembleAspectResourcesMeth : function</h5>
 An optional Aspect method that assemble resources for this aspectacross all other aspects, retaining needed state for subsequentops.
-This hook is executed after all the aspects have assembledtheir feature content (i.e. after `assembleFeatureContent()`).
-This is an optional second-pass (so-to-speak) of Aspect datagathering, that facilitates an "aspect cross-communication"mechanism.
+This hook is executed after all the aspects have assembledtheir feature content (i.e. after `assembleFeatureContent()`).**API:** {{book.api.assembleAspectResourcesMeth$}}This is an optional second-pass (so-to-speak) of Aspect datagathering, that facilitates an "aspect cross-communication"mechanism.
 It allows a given aspect to gather resources from otheraspects, through a documented API for a given Aspect (ex:Aspect.getXyz()).
 As an example of this, the "reducer" aspect (which manages redux),allows other aspects to inject their own redux middleware (ex:redux-logic), through it's documented Aspect.getReduxMiddleware()API.

 | Param | Type | Description |